 Classes, Workshops and Lectures

 In my teaching practice I emphasize play and experimentation.
-I encourage participants to immerse themselves in their creative process by muting their inner editor, and letting the materials spark curiosity.
+I encourage participants to immerse themselves in their creative process by muting their inner editor, and allowing the materials to spark curiosity.

 Animation workshop at Girls Write Now, NYC.